free prenuptial agreement template

 Michigan prenuptial agreements are governed by MCL 557.28 (Public Act 216 of 1981).
 Courts apply dual review under the three-part Rinvelt test — assessed at both signing and divorce.
 Michigan has one unusually strong provision for challengers: courts retain independent statutory authority to "invade" separate property under MCL 552.23(1) and 552.401 if equity demands it (Allard, 2017), meaning a prenup cannot fully eliminate a court's equitable discretion over property or alimony.
 The alimony floor is judge-dependent with no bright-line rule.
 Financial disclosure cannot be waived.

 Bottom line: Michigan earns a C- grade.
-Dual review and the court's retained invasion authority make Michigan one of the less predictable states for prenup enforceability — even a well-drafted agreement may not fully bind a court on property or support.
+Dual review and the court's retained invasion authority for separate property make Michigan one of the less predictable states for prenup enforceability — even a well-drafted agreement may not fully bind a court on property or support.
 A prenup is still far better than none.

 Michigan Prenup Laws: Key Statutes Explained